ulab-team/ulabsite/content/authors/jswang/_index.md

   - Researchers
 ---

-Jinshuo is investigating institutional frameworks structuring urban rail investments in China's Greater Bay Area.
+Dr Jinshuo Wang is investigating institutional frameworks structuring urban rail investments in China's Greater Bay Area.
 She examines how governance and financing influence transit-oriented development implementation through comparative policy analysis.

 A core focus is empirically assessing the region's social and health impacts of TOD.
 By quantitatively evaluating lived experience indicators, Dr. Jinshuo seeks to elucidate the differential influences of integrated transport-urban planning on well-being and livability.
 She aims to discern effective infrastructure-urbanization coordination models to generate policy insights for sustainable urbanization.